damray/panelk/README.md

   kibana:
     condition: service_healthy
 ```
 It's will be also possible to create a chain, ElasticSearch < Logstash < Kibana < Curl

+There is a last container with the service name setup_panelk who execute a script.

+The script check if ELK is alive and push several configuration :
+- [x] object with index pattern
+- [x] dashboard
+- [x] elastic mapping template Threat and Traffic
+- [ ] elastic mapping template URL and GP
+- [x] elastic index creation
+- [x] Kibana dashboard
+​